Eight planets found orbiting distant star, NASA says

 "The Kepler-90 star system is like a mini version of our solar system.
 You have small planets inside and big planets outside, but everything is scrunched in much closer," Vanderburg said.

-Although Kepler-90 is a sun-like star, the planets are all scrunched together in tight orbits around it -- the same distance that Earth is from the sun.
+Although Kepler-90 is a sun-like star, the planets are all bunched together in tight orbits around it -- the same distance that Earth is from the sun.

 "Just as we expected, there are exciting discoveries lurking in our archived Kepler data, waiting for the right tool or technology to unearth them," said Paul Hertz, director of NASA's Astrophysics Division in Washington.
 "This finding shows that our data will be a treasure trove available to innovative researchers for years to come."